 This is one of the oldest hotels in Minnesota.
 It is a three-storied rectangular building that was built in 1895 using Victorian architecture.
 Today, it is one of the most haunted hotels in Minnesota.

-The original owners of the hotel were Gus Thayer and his wife Caroline.
+The original owners of Thayer’s Bed and Breakfast were Gus Thayer and his wife Caroline.
 The reason why it’s considered a haunted hotel is because of the many bone-chilling tales that emanate from here.
 It is said that many ghosts reside in the hotel, having been spotted by the staff and even some guests.

 For example, it is claimed that when Gus and Caroline died, their ghosts returned as guardians of the hotel.
 Some guests have reported seeing Guy and Caroline welcoming them.
 Many guests in this hotel have also had encounters with ghost cats roaming around the hotel.

 At night, strange noises, footsteps, and stomping can be heard.
 The lights also flicker on and off when the ghosts are moving from one place to another.

 At one point, the hotel even had to invite investigators who confirmed some of these claims.

 If you are big on ghost adventure, you should visit this place.

 See Related: Best Things to do in Victoria, Minnesota

 2. The Anderson House Hotel, Minnesota